corda/corda/docs/source/key-concepts-flows.rst

 * Gathering signatures from counterparty nodes
 * Verifying a chain of transactions

-Further information on the available built-in flows can be found in :doc:`flow-library`.
+Further information on the available built-in flows can be found in :doc:`api-flows`.

 Concurrency
 -----------